Stuart N. Brotman

-Stuart N. Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Communication and Information at the University of Tennessee, Knoxville.
-He also is a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
-He served as the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.
+Stuart N. Brotman is the inaugural Howard Distinguished Endowed Professor of Media Management and Law and Beaman Professor of Journalism and Electronic Media at the University of Tennessee, Knoxville.
+He served as a Nonresident Senior Fellow in the Governance Studies Program's Center for Technology Innovation at The Brookings Institution in Washington, DC.
+He also was the Fulbright-Nokia Distinguished Chair in Information and Communications Technologies in the Faculty of Social Sciences, Department of Social Research/Media and Communication Studies, at the University of Helsinki.

 Brotman is the editor of The Telecommunications Deregulation Sourcebook, a popular reference volume covering the broadcasting, cable television and telephone industries; Telephone Company and Cable Television Competition, a pioneering anthology dealing with technical, economic and regulatory aspects of broadband networks; and the author of Broadcasters Can Negotiate Anything, a best-selling management education book for radio and television executives.
 He also is the author of Communications Law and Practice, the leading comprehensive treatise covering domestic and international telecommunications and electronic mass media regulation.

 He is the recipient of the Broadcast Education Association’s Lifetime Achievement in Scholarship Award and its Lifetime Achievement in Law and Policy Award.
 Brotman is the first American named as an Honorary Member of the China Broadcasters Association.
-He serves on the Future of Privacy Forum Advisory Board and the Advisory Board of the Global Internet Freedom Program at The Media Institute.
+He also serves on the Future of Privacy Forum Advisory Board.